Gio Reyna is primed for his USMNT debut. And he’s only 17.

 At age 3, he attended the 2006 World Cup in Germany, where his father captained the U.S. team for the second time.
 Claudio Reyna was part of four World Cup squads, starting in 1994 at age 20.

 Among his 2002 World Cup teammates was Gregg Berhalter, the current U.S. coach.
-They also played together at St. Benedict’s Prep in Newark
+They also played together at St. Benedict’s Prep in Newark.

 Berhalter said father and son have “a very similar grace to them, how they move around the field in a very fluid way. … I know Claudio was really competitive; you can see Gio has that competitive fire.”

-Gio has sprouted to 6 feet 1, four inches taller than his father and larger than a typical midfielder.
+Gio has sprouted to 6-foot-1, four inches taller than his father and larger than a typical midfielder.
 He thrives, though, because he has superb technical ability, vision and feel for the game.

-Claudio said, “Gio thinks out there.
+Claudio said: “Gio thinks out there.
 We have the same understanding of the game, the spacing and where your teammates are.”

 The elder Reyna also began his pro career in Germany, signing with Bayer Leverkusen after leading Virginia to three consecutive NCAA titles (1991-93).
 He later played for Glasgow Rangers, Sunderland and Manchester City.
 Gio was born in England while Claudio was employed by Sunderland.